Copyright © Buckinghamshire Healthcare NHS Trust.

 International Collaboration of Length of Rehabilitation Stay After Spinal Cord Injury and Associated Outcomes

 We are extremely proud to be leading the UK arm of an international investigation led by the Shirley Ryan AbilityLab.
-The project includes collaborators in the United States, Australia, Canada, The Netherlands and Norway.
+The project includes collaborators in the United States, Australia, Canada and The Netherlands.

 This research will analyse inpatient rehabilitation data from the United States, Australia, New Zealand, Canada and England to compare how length of stay (LOS), intensity of rehabilitation and other patient-level, facility-level and country-level factors affect outcomes.
 We are also conducting an international survey of people with SCI with different inpatient rehabilitation LOS about their experiences in rehabilitation and after discharge.
 An advisory committee of people with SCI, representatives of SCI organizations, SCI clinicians and policymakers will provide input on study design.